ravichandrab4u/cashman-service/README.md

 Pending/Improvements

-1) Add BDD Test Cases using cobertura
+1) Add BDD Test Cases using cucumber
 2) This project can be extended to other demoninations
 3) Add Static Code analyser using SonarQube